4ms/metamodule-plugin-sdk/docs/async-threads.md

 At most two AsyncThreads may be running at once (one on each core).
 If multiple copies of a module are present in a patch, then multiple copies of an AsyncThread might be running at the same time, on different cores.

-Keep this in mind when sharing data between threads.

 Using `std::atomic` is recommended to pass control of data structures between threads.